SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

-\paragraph{Iteration-based \consolidate.} In our implementation, we use a practically more efficient \consolidate without the need for linked lists and heaps.
-We process the buckets in iterations such that each iteration splits or joins one bucket at most once and not both at the same time; note that more iterations are possibly needed as one bucket may be split or joined multiple times during \consolidate.
-We stop when the last iteration does not change any threshold.
+\paragraph{Iteration-based \consolidate.} In our implementation, we use a different \consolidate that does not require linked lists or heaps.
+We process the buckets in iterations such that, in each iteration, any bucket is split or joined at most once (but not both).
+Since a particular bucket may need to be split or joined multiple times during \consolidate, we continue the process for multiple iterations, until the last iteration does not change any threshold.
 Throughout this process, we keep the buffer and the old buckets for more accurate setting of counters for the new buckets.

 In each iteration, we first collect the buckets with size exceeding the bound~\eqref{eqn:bucketBound} into a set $E$.
-We also keep a list of splittable buckets (Def.~\ref{def:splittableBuckets}), sorted non-increasingly by their heuristic error, and a list of joinable pairs of buckets (Def.~\ref{def:joinableBuckets}), sorted non-decreasingly by their heuristic errors after temporarily performing their joins.
+We also keep a list of splittable buckets (Definition~\ref{def:splittableBuckets}), sorted in non-increasing order by their heuristic error, and a list of joinable pairs of buckets (Definition~\ref{def:joinableBuckets}), sorted in non-decreasing order by the resulting heuristic error after temporarily joining them.
 We select $|E|$ joinable pairs according to their order that do not overlap buckets in $E$ or a previously selected joinable pairs.
 Next, from the remaining buckets (not yet split or joined), we consider the splittable bucket with the largest heuristic error $h_{\mathrm{split}}$ (if any) and the joinable pair with the lowest heuristic error $h_{\mathrm{join}}$ and if $h_{\mathrm{split}} > \gamma\cdot h_{\mathrm{join}}$ for $\gamma > 1$, then we perform the split and join of these buckets; in our implementation, we use $\gamma = 1.5$.
 After collecting non-overlapping sets of buckets to split and join, we perform these splits and joins in one pass over the buckets, using the buffer and interpolation over the buckets in their state before executing \consolidate to estimate ranks in the middle of split buckets; the usage of former buckets is important to decrease the error accumulation.
-We refer to the prototypes referenced in Sec.~\ref{sec:experiments} for details.
+We refer to the prototypes referenced in Section~\ref{sec:experiments} for details.